aws-solutions/qnabot-on-aws/README.md

 - All solutions less than `v6.0.0` are no longer recommended to be deployed due to Lambda Runtime & other package deprecations.
 This information is provided as is and you are strongly encouraged to check the deprecation calendar and end of life of the frameworks used in the solution.

 ### Upcoming/Recent deprecations
+- python3.10 is scheduled to enter [deprecation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtimes-supported) on Jun 30, 2026.
+- nodejs20 is scheduled to enter [deprecation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtimes-supported) on Apr 30, 2026.
 - AWS SDK for JavaScript v2 is scheduled to enter end-of-support phase on Sep 8, 2025.
-- nodejs18 is scheduled to enter [deprecation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtimes-supported) on Sep 1, 2025.
+- nodejs18 has entered [deprecation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtimes-supported) on Sep 1, 2025.
-- nodejs16 has entered [Phase 1 deprecation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtime-support-policy) on Jun 12, 2024.

 ### Why would a solution version no longer be deployable?
 For QnABot, the most common reason is due to [AWS Lambda Runtimes being deprecated](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtime-support-policy).
 When a Lambda runtime has been marked as deprecated, customers can no longer create new Lambda functions in their AWS account.
 This means that older versions of our solutions that make use of those runtimes will fail to deploy.
 This makes it hard for the community to provide support as we are unable to deploy a similar environment to investigate issues and reproduce bug reports.